RyanMacMillanSoftware/photon_web_app/README.md

 7 Use command: u = User.new(name: "Your Name", email: "your_email@address.com", password: "choose_a_password", password_confirmation: "choose_a_password", authenticated: true, microfab: true, admin: true)

-8 Use command: u.save (If this fails, then a field of "u" is not valid)
+8 Use command: u.save

-9 Exit console ("quit"/ctrl + c)
+9 Exit console "quit"

 10 Log in using your email and password in the browser